 Check the fermentation every few days and remove any growth that may appear on the surface.
 This is typically krausen and though it looks like mold, it is not mold and it is not dangerous.
 However it can leave an off taste if left unattended.

 As long as everything smells OK, it is going well.
-If it begins to smell foul it has spoiled and needs to be tossed, however I have never had this happen.
+If it begins to smell foul it has spoiled and needs to be tossed, however, I have never had this happen.

 Let the sauerkraut ferment for around 6 weeks.
 I do recommend tasting it every few days so you can see how the flavor develops.
 When it has reached the tanginess that you desire place it in the fridge to stop the fermentation process.
 It can then be stored in the fridge for months.
 If left out of the fridge the flavor will continue to get sourer.

-A Comprehensive Guide to Making Homemade Fermented Sauerkraut
+How to Make Homemade Fermented Sauerkraut

 - 5 lb cabbage red or green

-- 3 tbsp pickling salt
+- 3 tablespoon pickling salt